GregBasera/crown/README.md

 </p>

 <h3 align="center">A tallying system for beauty pageants or other similar contests.</h3>
-<p align="center">For when you have to keep track of 3 entities: Contentants, Judges, and Criteria; at the same time keep Score and Rank them.</p>
+<p align="center">For when you have to keep track of 3 entities: Contentants, Judges, and Criteria; at the same time keep Scores and Rank them.</p>

 ## Deployment